-It is now possible to re-open meetings as long as the premises has enough space to allow scocial distancing and the maximum number of attendees does not exceed ten people.
-The “Online Meetings” page will indicate which meetings are physically open.
+It is now possible to re-open meetings as long as the premises has enough space to allow social distancing and the maximum number of attendees does not exceed ten people.
+Go to the “Group Pages” menu will to find which meetings are physically open.

-Please check our “group pages” as there are now meetings such as Cahors, Limoges and Mirande that are now physically open.
+Please check our “group pages” as there are now meetings that are now physically open.
 There are in place a number of online meetings using Zoom.
 To find out more about Zoom and how you can connect to online meeting click this link : Zoom Online Meeting Setup

 To join meetings click on the Zoom link a few minutes before the meeting begins.

 |Monday||19h.00 – 20h.30||https://zoom.us/j/85331387111||Périgueux|

 |Thursday||12h.00 – 13h.00||https://zoom.us/j/84013307278||Toulouse|

 |Friday||18h.00 – 19h.00||https://zoom.us/j/86588894038||Auch|

 |Friday||12h.30 – 14h.00||https://zoom.us/j/85331387111||Riberac|

 |Friday||18h.30 – 20h.00||https://zoom.us/j/503164363||Civray|